 The Microgrid Systems Laboratory (MSL) is a fully-integrated innovation center for decentralized energy systems.

-A collaborative effort by a range of global leaders in electricity delivery, R&D, manufacturing, standards, regulation, and systems integration, MSL’s mission is to accelerate the transition to a more resilient, sustainable, and accessible system, and to alleviate “energy poverty” worldwide.
+A collaborative effort by a range of global leaders in electricity delivery, R&D, manufacturing, standards, education, regulation, and systems integration, MSL’s mission is to accelerate the transition to a more resilient, sustainable, and equitable energy system worldwide.
+This applies to grid modernization in the industrialized world; to alleviating “energy poverty” in the emerging economies; and to finding synergies between the two approaches through a process of reciprocal innovation.
+MSL is a not-for-profit, pre-competitive innovation consortium, whose scope spans Research, Innovation, Demonstration, and Education (RIDE), as depicted in the graphic above.

-MSL’s core network capabilities and expertise include: technical and engineering aspects of microgrid performance and design; standards, policy, and regulatory regimes; business and finance models; testing and experimentation; workforce and professional development; and human, social, and cultural factors.
+MSL’s core network capabilities and expertise include: technical and engineering aspects of microgrid performance and design, and related decentralized architectures; standards, policy, and regulatory regimes; business and finance models; testing and experimentation; workforce and professional development; and human, social, and cultural factors.

 Headquartered in Santa Fe, the world-renowned capitol of New Mexico, USA, MSL is endorsed by that state’s Federal Congressional delegation; the Science, Technology and Telecommunications Committee of the New Mexico State Legislature; the Energy Task Force of the Santa Fe Regional Planning Authority; and the City and County of Santa Fe.